Howard Douglas: Early career

-In 1795 he was shipwrecked while in charge of a draft for Canada, and lived with his men for a whole winter on the Labrador coast.
-Soon after his return to England in 1799 he was made a Captain-Lieutenant.
+In 1795, he was shipwrecked while in charge of a draft for Canada, and lived with his men for a whole winter on the Labrador coast.
+Soon after his return to England in 1799, he was made a Captain-Lieutenant.
 In his regimental service during the next few years, he was attached to all branches of the artillery in succession, becoming Captain in 1804, after which he was placed on half-pay to serve at the Royal Military College (RMC), then located at High Wycombe.
 He taught military strategy and was an authority on military and naval engineering.
 He served intermittently as commandant of the senior department and as inspector general of instructions at the RMC.
 In 1804, Douglas was appointed to a majority in the York Rangers, a corps immediately afterwards reduced.
 He remained on the roll of its officers until promoted Major-General.
 The senior department of the RMC at High Wycombe, of which he was in charge, was the forerunner of the Staff College.
 Douglas was promoted brevet Lieutenant-Colonel in 1806.
-He served in 1808–09 in the Peninsular War and was present at the Battle of Corunna, after which he took part in the Walcheren Campaign.
+He served from 1808–09 in the Peninsular War and was present at the Battle of Corunna, after which he took part in the Walcheren Campaign.

 On the death of his half-brother, Vice-Admiral Sir William Douglas in 1809, he succeeded to the baronetcy.
-In 1812 he was employed in special missions in the north of Spain, and took part in numerous minor operations in that region, but he was soon recalled, the Home Government deeming his services indispensable to the Royal Military College.
+In 1812, he was employed in special missions in the north of Spain, and took part in numerous minor operations in that region, but he was soon recalled, the Home Government deeming his services indispensable to the Royal Military College.
 He became brevet Colonel in 1814 and CB in 1815.
 He became a fellow of the Royal Society on 25 January 1816.

 Early writings and promotion to Major-General

 In 1816 appeared his Essay on the Principles and Construction of Military Bridges, in 1819, Observations on the Motives, Errors and Tendency of M. Carnots System of Defence, and in the following year his A Treatise on Naval Gunnery (of which numerous editions and translations appeared up to the general introduction of rifled ordnance).
-In 1821 he was promoted Major-General.
+In 1821, he was promoted to Major-General.
 Douglas's criticisms of Carnot led to an important experiment being carried out at Woolwich in 1822, and his Naval Gunnery became a standard text-book, and indeed first drew attention to the subject of which it treated.